 Flea dirt can be removed by using a flea comb or giving your pet a bath.
 However, flea dirt will reappear until to rid your home of fleas.

 The only way to truly eradicate a flea problem is to have your pet treated with an effective flea control product.
 Cleaning and treating your home can minimize fleas and prevent major infestations, but this alone will not rid your pet of fleas.

 Pet flea prevention comes in many forms, some better than others.
-Certain products work well together while others counteract one another and should not be used at the same time.
+Certain products work well together while others have the same ingredients that will result in adverse side effects and should not be used at the same time.
 Some are only available with a prescription while others come over-the-counter.

 Many years ago, flea shampoos, dips, and sprays were standard treatments for fleas.
 Now, the most effective products come in the form of a pill, topical "spot-on' application, or collar.
 Older products are less effective than the newer treatment options.
 This is because of the flea's rapid life cycle, which allowed them to develop immunity to the less effective products over time.

 Rather than relying on cheap products or unnecessary flea baths, choose a proven effective product based on your vet's recommendation.
 Use it regularly as recommended without fail.
 It usually takes at least three months of religiously applied effective flea control to eradicate a flea problem.
 Combine this with thorough cleaning and vacuuming of your home.
 If needed or desired, treat your home and yard with a pet-safe flea killing agent.